Registration with CHEMTREC

 Can I put the CHEMTREC phone number on product packaging?

 We discourage shippers from including any CHEMTREC telephone number, email address, website, or any other contact information for CHEMTREC on product packaging unless the product is subject to a regulation.

 For those products, the CHEMTREC emergency phone number must be preceded by the following:

 "For Hazardous Materials or Dangerous Goods Incidents ONLY (spill, leak, fire, exposure or accident), call CHEMTREC at [insert the CHEMTREC phone numbers provided to you in your registration confirmation];"

 The company's phone number must also be included on the packaging, and it must be clearly stated that all other non-emergency inquiries about the product should be directed to the company.

 Please Note: Should you choose to include the CHEMTREC emergency phone number on product packaging, any calls placed to the CHEMTREC emergency call center will count toward your incident count for billing purposes.

 CHEMTREC does not provide on-site clean-up services at this time.

 I’m shipping from the USA to an international location.
-Do I need your Worldwide Service?
+Which coverage level do I need?

 Does CHEMTREC provide Safety Data Sheets (SDS)?